inspirasiprogrammer/Software-Engineering-Roadmap/❤️ Core Modules/02. Algorithms and Data Structures/README.md

 noun, UK  /ˈæl.ɡə.rɪ.ðəm/ US  /ˈæl.ɡə.rɪ.ðəm/

 >a process, step-by-step procedure or set of rules to be followed in calculations or other problem-solving operations to be executed in a certain order to get the desired output, especially by a computer, and those can be simple processes, such as multiplying two numbers, or a complex operation, such as playing  compressed video file. or a Search engine that uses proprietary algorithms to display the most relevant results from its search index for specific queries.
+Algorithms are generally created independent of underlying languages, i.e. an algorithm can be implemented in more than one programming language.

 **<small>Cambridge dictionary/ Oxford Languages</small>**